RayOfIdeas/Godot_GDbot_2D_Demo/README.md

 ![GDbot & Sophia](README_Files/Demo_GDBot_AnimationTree.png "Animiation's state machine")
 - Haven't been tested as a robust template for making a game with this style

+*Some issues above has been addressed in the v0.1.1 release.
+Hopefully it resolves these bugs.*

 # 📈 Possible Future Plans
 - Stay tuned for a video discussing this project on my YouTube channel: